-Localise your web or use Google Translate?
+Localise your eCommerce or use Google Translate?
 How web translation impacts web users in international markets

 Google Translate is very useful: free and speedy, it instantly and automatically translates over 100 languages.
 In Google online, with the app or the web plugin, we can get an idea of what any website or text says thanks to Google Translate.